Carly Morris: Storylines

 Carly came from an abusive home.
 Her father George (Helmut Bakaitis) used to beat her, and she had a tempestuous relationship with her twin sister Samantha (also played by Hodgson).
-Following the death of her mother from a problem with her appendix, she was placed in foster care with the Fletcher family and moves with them to Summer Bay in 1988, aged 16.
+Following the death of her mother from a problem with her appendix, she was placed in foster care with the Fletcher family and moves with them to Summer Bay, aged 16.
 A problematic, selfish teenager, Carly is frequently in trouble at school, and she feuds with her foster sister Bobby Simpson (Nicolle Dickson), though they later patch up their differences and become close friends.
 Carly attracts the attention of local boy Martin Dibble (Craig Thomson), but she rebuffs his advances preferring surfer Matt Wilson (Greg Benson), though her attempts to attract his attention go unnoticed, and she nearly drowns when she set up a ploy for him to rescue her from the sea.
 Martin, luckily, is on hand to save Carly.

-Whilst hitch-hiking home from visiting Nico Pappas (Nicholas Papademetriou) at the hospital in 1988, Carly is raped.
+Whilst hitch-hiking home from visiting Nico Pappas (Nicholas Papademetriou) at the hospital, Carly is raped.
 Unable to cope with what had happened to her, Carly begins drinking alcohol heavily and using drugs, but curtailed the problem via counseling.
 Carly then returns to school to repeat Year 12 after failing her HSC but drops out early on to work at the Bayside Diner.
 Carly becomes involved with her former teacher, Andrew Foley (Peter Bensley) but the relationship falls apart when he succumbs to alcoholism.
 Carly later dates Adam Cameron (Mat Stevenson) but he later breaks up with her to be with Emma Jackson (Dannii Minogue).
 Italian soldier Ben Lucini arrives in Summer Bay and is instantly attracted to Carly, they quickly become engaged and marry within months.
 Ben leaves the army and attempts a career as a farmer, but money is tight for the couple, leading to strain on the marriage.
 Carly then discovers she is pregnant, which Ben reacts badly to at first but comes round the idea.
 After Ben is arrested by military police for desertion, the couple relocate to Perth.
-They depart in 1991 and later have three children.
+They later have three children.
 Although Carly gives birth to a girl named Phillipa in the show, she is later retconned out of existence with Carly and Ben repeatedly being stated to have three sons.

-Carly returns in 1997 for the wedding of Steven Matheson (Adam Willits) and Selina Roberts (Tempany Deckert), which does not go ahead.
-She returns three years later for Sally Fletcher's (Kate Ritchie) non-wedding to Kieran Fletcher (Spencer McLaren) and then the next year to support Sally when she undergoes a hysterectomy.
-In 2002, Summer Bay celebrates its 15th anniversary and Carly returns along with several other past residents.
-Carly, Steven, Pippa and Floss McPhee (Sheila Kennelly) return for Sally's tearful farewell concert at the school in 2008.
+Carly returns six years later for the wedding of Steven Matheson (Adam Willits) and Selina Roberts (Tempany Deckert), which does not go ahead.
+She returns three years later for Sally Fletcher's non-wedding to Kieran Fletcher (Spencer McLaren) and then the next year to support Sally when she undergoes a hysterectomy.
+The year after, Summer Bay celebrates its 150th anniversary and Carly returns for the celebrations.
+Six years later, Carly, returns again for Sally's farewell concert at the school when she leaves Summer Bay.